nucleic/enaml/enaml/workbench/schema.rst

 	by the `Extensions`_ section below.
 If this is provided, it must be a string.

+interface
+	An optional path to the class which defines the interface required for an extension object.
+If this is provided, it will be used to validate the type of object creating by an Extension 'class'.
+It must be a string of the form "pkg.module.Class" which points to a subclass of `enaml.workbench.extension_object.ExtensionObject`.
+If this is not
+	provided, the base `ExtensionObject` class will be used.

 Extensions
 ----------
 An extension is declared as an element in the 'extensions' array of the plugin